github/developer.github.com/content/v3/oauth.md

 access for OAuth tokens.
 They do not grant any additional permission beyond that which the user already has.

-For the web flow, requested scopes be displayed to the user on the authorize form.
+For the web flow, requested scopes will be displayed to the user on the authorize form.

 Check headers to see what OAuth scopes you have, and what the API action accepts.